 Head of household or qualifying widow(er) with dependent child.
 If you are considered unmarried, you may be able to file as a head of household or as a qualifying widow(er) with a dependent child.
-See Head of Household and Qualifying Widow(er) With Dependent Child to see if you qualify.
+See Head of Household and Qualifying Surviving Spouse with Dependent Child to see if you qualify.